Carlow: History

 Evidence shows that human occupation in the Carlow county area extends back thousands of years.
 The most notable and dramatic prehistoric site is the Browneshill Dolmen – a megalithic portal tomb just outside Carlow town.

 Now part of the diocese of Kildare and Leighlin, several Early Christian settlements are still in evidence today around the county.
 St Mullin's monastery is believed to have been established around the 7th century, the ruins of which are still in evidence today.
 Old Leighlin was the site of one of the largest monastic settlements in Ireland and the location for a church synod in 630 AD which determined the date of Easter.
 St Comhgall built a monastery in the Carlow area in the 6th century, an old church building and burial ground survive today at Castle Hill known as Mary's Abbey.
 Carlow was an Irish stronghold for agriculture in the early 1800s which earned the county the nickname of the scallion eaters.
 Famine later wiped out half of the population.

 Carlow Castle was constructed by William Marshal, Earl of Striguil and Lord of Leinster, c.
 1207, to guard the vital river crossing.
 It was also to serve as the capital of the Lordship of Ireland from 1361 until 1374.
 This imposing structure survived largely intact until 1814 when it was mostly destroyed in an attempt to turn the building into a lunatic asylum.
 The present remains now are the West Wall with two of its cylindrical towers.

 Carlow was incorporated as a borough in 1296 by Edward I. The parliamentary borough returned two MPs to the Irish House of Commons until 1801 and its successor constituency returned one MP to the United Kingdom House of Commons from 1801 to 1885.
+The borough corporation was abolished under the Municipal Corporations (Ireland) Act 1840.